 When you are outside the plan's service area, you might not be able to get care from a network provider.
 In that case, our plan will cover urgently needed care you get from any provider.
-Our plan does not cover urgently needed care or any other care that you get outside the United States.

-13. Care during a disaster
+I3.
+Care during a disaster